kirstenopstad/mofa/README.md

 ***
 ## Description

-Recreate the user experience of visiting a art musuem website with completely AI-generated artwork.
+Recreate the user experience of visiting an art musuem website with completely AI-generated artwork.
 By presenting AI-generated artwork in a format typically reserved for fine (real) art, the application intends to provoke conversation around the following questions:
 * what makes art "real" or "fake"?
 * is it possible to have a "real" human experiences with "fake" art?
 * what are the social / cultural / human implications of the development of generative AI?